Frederick William Lehmann

-Frederick William Lehmann (February 28, 1853 – September 12, 1931) was a prominent American lawyer, politician, United States Solicitor General, and rare book collector.
+Frederick William Lehmann (February 28, 1853 – September 12, 1931) was an American lawyer, politician, United States Solicitor General, and rare book collector.

 Biography

 He was born February 28, 1853, in Prussia.
-His father Friedrich Wilhelm Lehmann emigrated to Cincinnati, Ohio, when Frederick was two, where he ruled the family with an iron hand.
+His father, Friedrich Wilhelm Lehmann, emigrated to Cincinnati, Ohio, when Frederick was two, where he ruled the family with an iron hand.
 His mother Sophia died young.

-At age 10, Frederick ran away from home forever.
+At age 10, Frederick ran away from home.
 As a vagabond, selling newspapers, working on farms, and herding sheep, he wandered across the Midwest, rarely going to school.
 In his teens, at the urging of his fellow sheep men, he took the stump for presidential candidate Horace Greeley and gave his first political speech.

 At 17, he worked as a farm-hand for Judge Epenetus Sears of Tabor, Iowa.
-Sears was impressed with the boy's ability and sent him to Tabor College, where he graduated in 1873.
-After reading law in his benefactor's office, Lehmann practiced in Tabor, Sidney, Nebraska City, and Des Moines, Iowa.
+Sears was impressed with the boy's ability and sent him to the local Tabor College, where he graduated in 1873.
+After reading law in his benefactor's office, Lehmann practiced in Tabor, Sidney, Iowa, Nebraska City, Nebraska, and Des Moines, Iowa.
 He married Nora Stark of Indianola on December 23, 1879, and he represented the Wabash Railroad.